mhxbe/react-starter/README.md

 [Jest](https://jestjs.io/) is a JavaScript Testing Framework with a focus on simplicity.
 It's configured in [jest.config.json](jest.config.json).

+[React Testing Library](https://testing-library.com/react) is a very light-weight solution for testing React components.
+It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices.

 ### Linting

 [ESLint](http://eslint.org/) is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 It is configured in [.eslintrc.json](.eslintrc.json).
 Specific files & folders can be ignored by adding them to [.eslintignore](.eslintignore).